Stocks rise after three days of losses, Bitcoin drops 11% - WTMJ

 In other markets, the price for Bitcoin plunged 11% after billionaire Elon Musk changed his position on the digital currency, citing the environmental impact.
 He said Tesla Motors would no longer accept Bitcoin as payment for its cars.

-Crude oil prices fell more than 2% after a key gasoline pipeline on the East Coast was reopened late Wednesday.
+Crude oil prices fell 3% after a key gasoline pipeline on the East Coast was reopened late Wednesday.
 The price of crude oil is now down slightly for the week.
+Energy companies lagged the market as prices fell.
+Occidental Petroleum slipped 4.1%.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.